martylouis/martywp/README.md

 ### WordPress Configuration

 - See `lib/init.php` to setup/update navigation menus, post thumbnail sizes, post formats, and sidebars.
-- See `lib/scripts.php` to add, update or remove theme CSS and Javascripts.
+- See `lib/scripts.php` to add, update or remove theme CSS and Javascript.
 - See `lib/config.php` to enable or disable theme features and to define a Google Analytics ID.